nicfv/Me/docs/posts/007-france.md

 ## Sunday, December 17

 By now, it is Sunday and we are stuck in the Zurich airport for a couple hours.
 Plenty of the airport shops have walls and walls of chocolate, including my favorite, Toblerone!
 Our second leg of the trip was ZRH-NCE which was a much shorter flight.
 It was interesting that we had to take a bus to get to the plane.
 Finally, around 7 PM local time we land in Nice, grab our baggage (which were the first out on the carousel!), grab our rental car, and head to Cannes.
-We went to see our Grandmother briefly before going to bed at our AirBnB.
+We saw my Grandmother, Jacqueline, briefly before going to bed at our AirBnB (which was in the same apartment complex!)
 Unfortunately, I didn't get much sleep.

 ## Monday, December 18